Strovolos: Former mayors

-Municipal Theater
+Municipal Theatre

 The Municipal Theatre and the Music Hall of the Municipality of Strovolos has been designed so as to host a broad amount of artistic activities such as concerts, operas, ballets, and theatre performances.
 Its size is for about 870 people including seats for people with special needs.
 This place has been designed with high standards.
 Particular attention has been paid to the study and implementation of the acoustic demands.
 Up to today the acoustic results have been proved to be very good according to the positive comments and the enthusiasm of the musical conductors, the soloists, and of the musicians who participated in several activities in the Hall.

-In 2014 the busts of Vasilis Michaelides and Demetris Lipertis, which had been placed outside the theater in 2013 were inaugurated at a ceremony which also celebrated El Greco.
+In 2014 the busts of Vasilis Michaelides and Demetris Lipertis, which had been placed outside the theatre in 2013 were inaugurated at a ceremony which also celebrated El Greco.
 So a current photo in this article could update the existing one (this phrase should also change accordingly when the new photo is in place).

 The whole set of buildings has a big reception place which is connected with the reception place of the Municipal Building, modern and comfortable dressing rooms with hygienic places, a modern practice hall, a refreshment room for the artists, offices and storing places.
 It has all the equipment that is necessary for the successful organization and attendance of performances.

-For the development of athletics, an area for which the Municipality of Strovolos has a long tradition, the Municipality established the Municipal Athletic Center in which, among other facilities, includes four (4) futsal pitches, a mini football pitch, a running track and four (4) tennis courts.
+For the development of athletics, an area for which the Municipality of Strovolos has a long tradition, the Municipality established the Municipal Athletic Centre in which, among other facilities, includes four (4) futsal pitches, a mini football pitch, a running track and four (4) tennis courts.

 Environment

 In the area of Strovolos Municipality, 65 organized parks have been created as spaces for the entertainment of the citizens.
-More than 250 green places have been created, 340,000m² in total, while at the same time approximately 40,000 trees were planted in public areas, municipal parking lots and other areas.
+More than 250 green places have been created, 340,000 m2 in total, while at the same time approximately 40,000 trees were planted in public areas, municipal parking lots and other areas.
 There are 32 organized green areas with amphitheatres, lakes, fountains and 65 playgrounds.

 The biggest and best parks are those of Acropolis and Ayios Demetrios which are one of a kind.
+Both parks include fenced areas where dogs can move and exercise without a leash.